 Breaking down data silos requires both technological improvements and organizational alignment.
 Companies must ensure that systems can share information while also encouraging teams to collaborate across departments.

 Without a coordinated strategy, new tools may simply create additional isolated systems.
-Organizations therefore need a structured approach to manage data across platforms, teams, and processes.
+Businesses, therefore, need a structured approach to manage data across platforms, teams, and processes.

 Several core strategies can help reduce fragmentation and build a more integrated data environment.

-A strong data governance framework defines how information is collected, stored, and shared across the organization.
+A strong data governance framework defines how information is collected, stored, and shared across the company.
 It also establishes clear responsibilities for maintaining data accuracy.

 By defining data ownership and access policies, companies can prevent departments from maintaining separate versions of the same information.